dlprentice/dlprentice/README.md

-- 👋 Hi, I’m @dlprentice +1
+- 👋 Hi, I’m @dlprentice
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, and automation.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Powershell, and Power Platform.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on many projects.
-- 📫 How to reach me ...
+- 📫 How to reach me davidleeprentice@outlook.com

 <!---
 dlprentice/dlprentice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.